EpocDotFr/server-patrol/README.md

 ## Features

   - Manage multiple monitorings (URLs to check)
-  - Each monitorings status (down, up, unknow) are visible on a web page
+  - Simple visualization of each monitorings status (down, up, unknow)
-  - RSS feed available for all monitorings
+  - RSS feed of the monitorings status
   - (Optional) Mails can be sent via SMTP when something happen
   - Ability to configure, for each monitorings:
     - HTTP method to use, as well as the connection timeout and if the HTTPS certificate have to be verified
     - Enable / disable the monitoring
     - Make the monitoring publicly visible or not
     - Check interval
-    - List of email recipients who will receive alerts
+    - (Optional) List of email recipients who will receive alerts

 ## Prerequisites